bmcfee/crema/training/README.md

 - the above goes for data augmentation as well, using the `track_id.augment_id.ext` convention.

 - Common functionality and infrastructure for model training lives under `crema.utils`.

+- All model input names should correspond to pump fields

+- The first model output should correspond to a pump field.
+This field will be used to identify the task transformer that handles decoding into jams annotations.